NablaVM/nabla/asm_instructions.md

     add r0 r0 $1            ; Add 1 to 3265, store in r0

 **NOTE:** WE NEED TO LOOK AT HOW WE ARE GOING TO USE SP, AND WHAT ROLE IT WILL PLAY IN THE VM - This is not yet worked through
 Perhaps instead of using sp at all, a 'reserve' keyword could be used and an 'address (@) ?' keyword could be used to specify a direct address location for ldw, etc

-## Using stack pointer

-To use a stack pointer offset, prefix with an in-place constant i.e : $10(sp) This will offset the address yeilded by 'sp' by 10

 ## Instruction Data